phpmyadmin/phpmyadmin/docs/security.rst

 Security policy
 ===============

-The phpMyAdmin developer team is putting lot of effort to make phpMyAdmin as secure as possible.
-But still web application like phpMyAdmin can be vulnerable to a number of attacks and new ways to exploit are still being explored.
+The phpMyAdmin developer team is putting lot of effort in to making phpMyAdmin as secure as possible.
+Still, web applications like phpMyAdmin can be vulnerable to a number of attacks and new exploits are constantly being explored.

-For every reported vulnerability we issue a phpMyAdmin Security Announcement (PMASA) and it get's assigned a CVE ID as well.
+For every reported vulnerability we issue a phpMyAdmin Security Announcement (PMASA) and it gets assigned a CVE ID as well.
 We might group similar vulnerabilities to one PMASA (eg. multiple XSS vulnerabilities can be announced under one PMASA).